Curtin-Open-Knowledge-Initiative/dashboard-queries-biomedical/README.md

 6. Run the script.

 ### Step 3 - Update the BigQuery views with the new data
 Edit the following views to point at the tables created in Steps 2-4”.
 Do this by opening the view, going to the ‘Details’ tab, and clicking ‘Edit Query’.
 In the tab that opens, edit the query and select ‘Save View’.
-Back in the view, click ’Refresh’ at the top right.
+Back in the view, click ’Refresh’ at the top right:

-    university-of-ottawa.neuro_dashboard_data.dashboard_data_trials
+- `university-of-ottawa.neuro_dashboard_data.dashboard_data_trials`
-    university-of-ottawa.neuro_dashboard_data.dashboard_data_pubs
+- `university-of-ottawa.neuro_dashboard_data.dashboard_data_pubs`
-    university-of-ottawa.neuro_dashboard_data.dashboard_data_orcid
+- `university-of-ottawa.neuro_dashboard_data.dashboard_data_orcid`

 *Note: the *PubMed* data extract from Step 1 is not used in the dashboard

 ### Step 4 - Update the data connections in Looker Studio
 In LookerStudio refresh the data connections to look at the new files:

 - Have the dashboard in edit mode and go to “Resource” > “Manage added data sources”
 - For each table, refresh the link by going “Edit” then “Edit Connection”
 - Check the correct view is still selected (it should not have changed) and click “Reconnect”
 - For “Apply connection changes” click “Yes”, then “Done”

 ### Step 5 - QC ...
 Check all dashboard pages that everything looks OK.